August 30, 2015

 Raw milk, also known as unpasteurized milk, is milk that has not been heated to high temperatures to kill bacteria.
 Raw milk contains all the natural enzymes, nutrients, and bacteria that can be lost during pasteurization.
 Some people prefer the taste and texture of raw milk and believe it to be healthier than pasteurized milk.

-Although some people consider raw milk to be healthier, there is no scientific evidence to support that it is actually healthier than pasteurized milk.
+Raw milk is often seen as healthier, but science doesn't support that claim over pasteurized milk.
 Some studies suggest that raw milk might potentially have a slightly higher nutrient density, but this difference is not significant.
 In addition, the benefits of raw milk may be outweighed by the risk of bacterial infections and illnesses.

 Furthermore, many countries have laws and regulations that restrict or prohibit the sale of raw milk.
 If you want to buy or consume raw milk, you should be aware that you are taking the risk of food poisoning.